Society for Humanistic Anthropology 2022 Ethnographic Poetry Competition

 Before submission, please consider exploring the work of the ethnographic poets we have published in our journal.
 Poems should exhibit technical virtuosity, through attention to poetic convention, form, and technique, and the sonic and musical qualities of language, combined with fresh language, vivid imagery, imagination, and risk-taking, and an ability to convey penetrating insights into human experience.
 We seek a layer of trust concerning the writer’s experience and perspective as both anthropologist and creative writer – one who is ethically responsible in terms of representing the other, one who is able to locate his or her reader in the context of the ethnographic study and reveal anthropological themes associated with any of the fields of anthropology.
+As well as ethnographic poems, we welcome autoethnographic poems, auto-theoretical poems, found poems, and other experimental forms that still adhere to the above.

-Submission deadline this year is June 10, 2021.
+Submission deadline this year is June 10, 2022.
 Submissions must be previously unpublished and not currently under consideration elsewhere.
 You may submit up to three poems.
+(Note: if you submit more than one poem, your accompanying ethnopoetry statement may specify whether they are intended as a set or sequence, or as individual entries; the judges will award a prize either to an individual poem, or a set of poems, at their discretion).
 There is no entry fee.

 The entry consists of two separate parts: